Osprey Academy - Customer Support & Training

 Once selected, a new window will open displaying your selected document.

-Similar formatting options are available to you as you would see in Microsoft Word, in the below screenshot, we can see the ‘Home’ tab.
+Similar formatting options are available to you as you would see in Microsoft Word.
+In the below screenshot, we can see the ‘Home’ tab.

 To save your document, select the ‘Save’ icon available within the ‘File’ tab.
 If saving through ‘Document Production’ you will now be able to time record as you normally would.